Tanzania: Fuel tanker blast kills dozens | DW | 10.08.2019

-Police say more than 50 people have been killed after a fuel tanker exploded in eastern Tanzania.
+Police say more than 50 people have been killed after an explosion involving a fuel tanker in eastern Tanzania.

 Tanzanian police said on Saturday that a fuel tanker explosion in the eastern town of Morogoro has killed at least 57 people.